 Meet With an Allergist

 Taking care of your body is important during Houston’s fall allergy season.
-Unmanaged allergies can result in hay fever, asthma, sinus infections, and other health complications.
-And sometimes, over-the-counter medications may not bring the relief you’re looking for.
+Unmanaged allergies can result in fever, asthma, sinus infections, and other health complications.
+The majority of the time people tend to take antibiotics as a cure for allergies.
+They are not.
+Most of the time, over-the-counter medications may not bring the relief you’re looking for.

 This year, don’t let allergies keep you from enjoying a day outside or make you feel unwell in your own home.
 Meet with an allergist so that you can put a stop to your recurring symptoms.